How Do I Select the Right Pressure Gauge Range?

 - How To Identify Your Pressure Gauge and Get the Proper Replacement

 - How Often Should I Check the Calibration of My Pressure Gauge?

 - How Much Do Mechanical Pressure Gauges Cost?

 Feel free to contact us today to talk to one of our industry experts and get all your pressure gauge questions answered.

-Lou Altieri is a Global Product Leader with Ashcroft Inc. with more than 41 years of experience.
+Lou Altieri is a Product Marketing Leader with Ashcroft Inc. with more than 41 years of experience.
 He is responsible for pressure gauges, diaphragm seals, isolation rings and accessories that serve for the oil and gas, chemical/petrochemical, and water/wastewater markets.
 Lou has a passion for understanding customer needs and providing solutions to their problems.
-Most recently, to safely protect the gauge from elevated pressure beyond its full scale range, he released a gauge that can withstand pressure up to 4X the range of the gauge without damaging the instrument.
+Most recently, to safely protect the gauge from elevated pressure beyond its full-scale range, he released a gauge that can withstand pressure up to 4X the range of the gauge without damaging the instrument.
 He has authored numerous articles.
-In his spare time, Lou enjoys powerwalking, hiking and winemaking.
+In his spare time, Lou enjoys power walking, hiking and winemaking.